mratsim/weave/benchmarks/fibonacci/README.md

 What's happening?

 GCC's OpenMP implementation uses a single queue for all tasks.
-That queue gets constantly hammered by all threads and become a contention point.
+That queue gets constantly hammered by all threads and becomes a contention point.
 Furthermore, it seems like there is no load balancing or that due to the contention/lock threads are descheduled.

-However Clang implementation uses a work-stealing scheduler with private deques.
+However Clang implementation uses a work-stealing scheduler with one deque per thread.
-The only contention happens when a thread run out of work and has to look for more work, in the private deque of other threads.
-And which thread to check is chosen at random so the potential contention is distributed among all thread instead of a single structure.
+The only contention happens when a thread run out of work and has to look for more work, in the deque of other threads.
+And which thread to check is chosen at random so the potential contention is distributed among all threads instead of a single structure.